 - Compilation for speed is less interesting.
-But:
+However, there are exceptions:

 - scientific programs

 - advanced processors (Digital Signal Processors, advanced speculative architectures, GPUs)

 - Ideas from compilation used for improving code reliability:

 - memory safety

 - detecting data races

-- ...
+- security properties

 Programming Language Economics

 - Programming languages are designed to fill a void - enable a previously difficult/impossible application - orthogonal to language design quality (almost) - Programming training is the dominant cost - Languages with a big user base are replaced rarely - Popular languages become ossified - but it is easy to start in a new niche...